 While the exterior draws generally positive comments, the interior styling is less cohesive, and get closer to the cabin materials and its evident quality is someway off that of the Mini.
 Or even the latest batch of budget small cars from Korea.

-The Fiat Group’s 1.4-litre Multair engines form the mainstay of the line-up, and are available in 135 and 170bhp states of tune.
+The Fiat Group’s 1.4-litre Multair engines form the mainstay of the line-up, and are available in 138bhp and 168bhp states of tune.
 The turbocharged, four-cylinder unit suitably flexible and refined.
 The latter is something that is hard to apply to the TwinAir engine.
 The two-cylinder unit has plenty of character, but sounds thrashy and requires constant gearchanges to get the best from it.
 Heading the range is a naturally aspirated 1.4-litre petrol engine followed by a 103bhp, turbocharged 0.9-litre unit.

 Better is the diesel unit, which now ships in 94bhp 1.3-litre capacity.
 This was a 2016 engine update which gives the Mito more power than its predecessor and produce less emissions than before.
 It is also an adequate performer - in respect of performance, economy and performance – as long as the rev counter doesn’t stretch to the extremities of the rev range.